SoroushYaghoubi/Logik_f_Informatik/README.md

-Interesting things in Logik für Informatik that are implementable :)
+# Logik für Informatik

+I will code some interesting stuff from this course that are implementable :)